 Parishioners of all ages enjoy opportunities for Faith Formation—from celebrating the sacraments, to meeting God in new ways through youth ministry, to growing in faith with other adults in our parish through small groups and speaker events.

 Our preschool-grade 6 school is a Blue Ribbon award winner and dedicated to the academic, spiritual and personal growth of children.

-One of the simplest ways for new parishioners to connect at Holy Name of Jesus is at one of our Big•Small Dinners.
+One of the simplest ways for new parishioners to connect at Holy Name of Jesus is at one of our biannual Big Small Dinners.

-These dinners are a way to connect with other parishioners, our priests, and our Catholic faith.
-The Big•Small Dinner is free, sponsored and catered by Rock Elm Tavern with childcare provided for school and nursery age children.
+These dinners are a way to connect with other parishioners, our priests and our Catholic faith.
+The Big Small Dinner is free, with childcare provided for school and nursery-age children.
 More information can be found here.

 We have over 80 active ministries—so there’s always somewhere to get involved.

-All are welcome to come before the Blessed Sacrament in our 24-hour Adoration Chapel.
+All are welcome to come before the Blessed Sacrament in our Adoration Chapel.